thecodeteam/juju-scaleio/trusty/scaleio-mdm/README.md

 This charm supports ScaleIO MDM clustering.
 ScaleIO cluster can consist of 1, 3 or 5 nodes.
 This is set by cluster-mode configuration parameter.
-Existing units will be automatically configured to become a cluster in accordance with the cluster-mode except for 1 case (see below)
+Existing units will be automatically configured to become a cluster in accordance with the cluster-mode except for reducing (see below)

 ## Grow the cluster